Need Help?

 Viewed you video on Youtube.com and saw how easy it was to change out the triple water valve.
 Job completed and working like a charm now.
 Read more

-This tub assembly replaces a cracked or leaking wash tub to restore proper water containment and drum support for your washer, helping reduce leaks, rubbing noises, and abnormal vibration during cycles.
-What it does:
+Replaces a cracked or leaking wash tub to restore water containment and drum support.
+Fixes leaks, rubbing noises, and vibration.
+Confirm fit by model.

 I ordered a new mode selector and new tub bearing.
 Upon disassembly, I noticed that the plastic outer tub had actually heated up around the tub bearing and tub seal area, such that the new tub seal did not fit tightly.
 I ordered a replacement outer tub, and reassembled all the new parts.
 During assembly, I installed the new tub seal upside down, but recognized it while re-watching the how-to video.
 I pulled the assembly back off and flipped the seal over, then reassembled it again.
 I also put...
 Read more